 Many of these time-tested remedies can help ease suffering and pain without negative side effects, as well as heal the body on a deep nutritive level.

-While my clients go through the process of healing their thyroid, I highly recommend herbal tinctures and plant medicines for additional support.
-Herbal remedies are subtle, so they may not be immediately noticeable.
+While my clients go through the process of healing their thyroid, I recommend plant medicine for additional support.
+Herbal remedies are subtle, so they may not be immediately noticeable, but given due time, you will feel the positive effects.

-Below are some of the possible plant remedies:
+Below are some of the plant remedies I recommend:

 Ginseng– used in Traditional Chinese Medicine since 190 AD.
 It is considered an “adaptogen” – a substance that strengthens the body and increases the body’s ability to handle stress.
 It doesn’t directly affect the thyroid gland, but it has been used to help boost immunity, increase energy and vitality, and alleviate chronic fatigue and adrenal exhaustion.
 If you are suffering with hypothyroid and fatigue this would be a good herb to help boost energy.

-Ashwaganda – this herb is also an adaptogen.
-In Ayurvedic medicine it is used to treat age-related physical debility and impotence.
+Ashwaganda – In Ayurvedic medicine ashwaganda is used to treat age-related physical debility and impotence.
 It acts on the reproductive and nervous system and has sedative and immune strengthening properties.
 If you are feeling stressed out or suffering from insomnia and reproductive issues, Ashwaganda is a good herb to include in your healing regime.

 Black Walnut Hull – according to herbalist, Phyllis Light, Black Walnut Hull is the traditional remedy for treating goiter and hypothyroidism.
-This herb is also used to tonify the intestines and digestive system as a whole.
-It is especially useful for those suffering with Candida and/or bacterial overgrowth, leaky gut and bloating.
+This herb is also used to tone the intestines and digestive system as a whole.
+It is especially useful for people suffering with Candida and/or bacterial overgrowth, leaky gut and bloating.

 Bugleweed – also know as “lycopus” is an excellent remedy for hyperthyroid and thyroid storms.
 According to Master Herbalist, Matthew Wood, “Lycopus was discovered to be an excellent remedy for hyperthyroidism and hyperadrenalism.
 It reduces the output of thyroid-stimulating hormone (TSH) from the pituitary, turning down the setting on the thyroid level.”
 If you are feeling hyper at night and cannot sleep or you are suffering with extreme nervousness, or heart-pounding thyroid storms, put this herb to work on calming down your system.